ianrelecker/dioxideai/README.md

  - Smart search planning that expands broad prompts (e.g., “latest news”) into focused queries for richer context.
  - Quick header controls (New Chat, hide chats) plus a configurable theme picker.
  - Streaming controls with a Stop button and rich Markdown rendering (code blocks, hyperlinks).
 - Drop links directly into prompts; they’re added to the context alongside web results.
 - Built-in macOS packaging with auto-updates served from GitHub Releases.
+- WinRAR-style support panel: totally free, but tips are welcome.
 - Local-first storage of every conversation in `app.getPath('userData')`.

 ## Requirements